CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ## Step 3: Configure Content Security Policy (CSP) Settings

-To enable proper functionality of the Web Client, especially for embedded frames and cross-domain requests, you need to configure Content Security Policy (CSP) settings in SAP Web Client.
+To enable proper functionality of the SAP Web Client, especially for embedded frames and cross-domain requests, you need to configure Content Security Policy (CSP) settings in SAP Web Client.
 Correct CSP configuration prevents security issues and ensures smooth integration.

 1. In the **AppEngine Administration Panel**, navigate to **System** > **System Details**.